firehot/wallabag.org/content/2014-11-26-new-website.md

 Hello everybody,

-**We are proud to launch a new website**.
-We left wordpress to generate our website, in order to make easier the collaboration on it.

-We choosed [pelican](http://blog.getpelican.com/), a great tool to generate static website.
+We are proud to launch a new website.
+We want to make contributions easier and thus decided to drop Wordpress.
+We moved to [Pelican](http://blog.getpelican.com/) instead, a great static site generator.

-**We have several advantages with this new website**.
-You'll see it in next weeks.
+There are several advantages with this new engine as you'll see them in the coming weeks.

-The webdesign is very simple, it wasn't not our priority: we wanted to have this great tool for publishing.
+The webdesign was kept very simple as it isn't our priority: we want to have this great tool for publishing.

 Our new RSS feed is [https://www.wallabag.org/feeds/all.atom.xml](https://www.wallabag.org/feeds/all.atom.xml).